Anong Beam: Career

 Beam's artistic work is influenced by her sense of place and many of her paintings are connected to her home on Manitoulin Island.

 In addition to her artistic work Beam has been actively involved in her local community and is well known for her curatorial work.
 In 2007 Beam was one of the founders of Gimaa Radio Communications, an English and Ojibwe language radio station in M'Chigeeng First Nation.
 The station is focused on Ojibwe language preservation and local Indigenous musical performances.
 From 2016-2017 Beam served as the Art Director of the Ojibwe Cultural Foundation.
 In 2017 she transitioned to become the Executive Director of the Ojibwe Cultural Foundation.

 In 2017, Beam also launched her own line of watercolour and oil paints known as "BEAM Paints".
 The minerals and pigments for the paints are all locally sourced by Beam.

 Beam has also been an outspoken advocate for the preservation of Indigenous archaeology and Indigenous ceramics within local communities.

+In 2024, Anong authored the book Carl Beam: Life & Work, a monograph about her father's career published by the Art Canada Institute.